 The Company maintains a medical plan that is qualified under Section 401(a) of the Internal Revenue Code and is not subject to tax under present income tax laws.
 The plan is funded by contributions from the Company and its employees.
 Under its plan, the Company self-insures its portion of medical claims for substantially all full-time employees.
-The Company uses stop-loss insurance to limit its portion of medical claims to \$225,000 per occurrence.
-The Company's expenses including accruals for incurred but not reported claims were approximately \$24.6 million, \$21.7 million, and \$17.8 million in fiscal years 2022, 2021, and 2020, respectively.
-The liability recorded for incurred but not reported claims was \$2.8 million and \$2.4 million as of May 28, 2022 and May 29, 2021, respectively and are classified as "Accrued expenses and other liabilities" in the Company's Consolidated Balance Sheets.
+The Company uses stop-loss insurance to limit its portion of medical claims to \$275,000 per occurrence.
+The Company's expenses including accruals for incurred but not reported claims were approximately \$21.9 million, \$24.6 million, and \$21.7 million in fiscal years 2023, 2022, and 2021, respectively.
+The liability recorded for incurred but not reported claims was \$2.9 million and \$2.8 million as of June 3, 2023 and May 28, 2022, respectively and are classified within "Accrued expenses and other liabilities" in the Company's Consolidated Balance Sheets.

 The Company has a KSOP plan that covers substantially all employees (the "Plan").
-The Company makes contributions to the Plan at a rate of 3% of participants' eligible compensation, plus an additional amount determined at the discretion of the Board of Directors.
+The Company makes contributions to the Plan at a rate of 3% of participants eligible compensation, plus an additional amount determined at the discretion of the Board of Directors.
 Contributions can be made in cash or the Company's Common Stock, and vest immediately.
-The Company's cash contributions to the Plan were \$3.9 million in fiscal year 2022 and \$3.8 million in both fiscal years 2021 and 2020.
-The Company did not make direct contributions of the Company's Common Stock in fiscal years 2022, 2021, or 2020.
+The Company's cash contributions to the Plan were \$4.3 million, \$3.9 million, and \$3.8 million in fiscal years 2023, 2022 and 2021, respectively.
+The Company did not make direct contributions of the Company's Common Stock in fiscal years 2023, 2022, or 2021.
 Dividends on the Company's Common Stock are paid to the Plan in cash.
 The Plan acquires the Company's Common Stock, which is listed on the NASDAQ, by using the dividends and the Company's cash contribution to purchase shares in the public markets.
 The Plan sells Common Stock on the NASDAQ to pay benefits to Plan participants.
 Participants may make contributions to the Plan up to the maximum allowed by the Internal Revenue Service regulations.
 The Company does not match participant contributions.